Home » Coffee Beans » Storing beans

 It's also vital to keep coffee at room temperature and out of direct sunlight.
 If coffee gets too hot it will lose its aroma.
 On the other hand, don't put your coffee in the freezer or it'll collect condensation and you'll be left with soggy beans.
 Eww!

-According to The Joy of Cooking, there is another reason that coffee beans shouldn't be refrigerated or frozen -- they will absorb smells.
+According to The Joy of Cooking, there is another reason that coffee beans shouldn’t be refrigerated or frozen; coffee absorbs smells.
 Before baking soda was used to absorb the stench of rotting leftovers, people used coffee.
-My, isn't coffee versatile?
-So if you kept your coffee in the fridge for a week and now your espresso comes out smelling like garlic and pizza sauce, you'll know why.
+My, isn’t coffee versatile?
+So if you have ever kept your coffee in the fridge for a week and now your espresso comes out smelling like garlic and pizza sauce, you’ll know why.
+And more importantly, you’ll know not to do that again.